Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **What's new**:

-* Link / unlink the API Services when editing an asset with the WebUI Group Resources step
+* Link / unlink the API services when editing an asset with the WebUI Group Resources step
 * Access Rights to an asset/product reflect the limitations of the Amplify Central role
 * Tags for an asset now support all special characters
 * Asset details page lists products that are consuming/using the currently displayed asset version